acode/FunctionScript/README.md

 organizational complexity around FaaS microservices by encouraging a simple convention for how we document and interface with them, **including type safety mechanisms**.
-In the same way GraphQL is intended to standardize the way developers interface with nested relational data, FaaSlang is intended to do the same for FaaS resources.
+In the same way GraphQL is intended to standardize the way developers interface with nested relational data, FaaSlang does the same for FaaS resources.

 The current working draft of the FaaSlang specification is more akin to a query language and protocol rather than a Turing-complete